-For anyone pursuing a career in corporate finance, it can be important to include your level of fluency on your resume and job application.
+For anyone pursuing a career in corporate finance, it can be important to include your level of language fluency on your resume and job application.
 There are 0-5 language proficiency levels, and many employers require at least level 3, which is professional working proficiency.
-This guide will discuss the five levels in more detail and ensure you have the appropriate one listed on your resume.
+This guide will discuss the five levels in more detail to ensure you have the appropriate one listed on your resume.